-- 9. Employees, volunteers and contractors: - a) are expected to have a clear understanding of this policy and their rights and responsibilities; - b) are responsible for conducting themselves in a professional nondiscriminatory manner within the workplace and for treating others with dignity and respect; - c) have the right to be treated fairly and respectfully in the workplace; - d) are expected to address behaviour that is inconsistent with this policy by taking appropriate action; and - e) are expected to report any conduct inconsistent with this policy. - 10.
-Workplace leaders are expected to foster a respectful workplace by: - a) modeling appropriate behaviour in the workplace; - b) taking appropriate and timely action if they observe or are made aware of discrimination or bullying and harassment in the workplace, whether or not a complaint has been made; - c) preventing discrimination or bullying and harassment by creating a respectful workplace environment; and - d) seeking advice and assistance from their manager or Human Resources where appropriate.

-- 11. The Administration Branch will: - a) formally communicate the intent and procedures of the policy to all existing and new employees and volunteers working within the Department; - b) provide support for the policy by way of education and referral; - c) assist or conduct investigations of complaints and advise on appropriate administrative response; and - d) advise the Complainant and Respondent of the final disposition of a complaint.
+- 9. Workplace leaders are expected to foster a respectful workplace by: - a) modeling appropriate behaviour in the workplace; - b) discouraging and addressing unprofessional behaviour, such as gossiping or rumor-mongering; - c) taking appropriate and timely action if they observe or are made aware of discrimination or bullying and harassment in the workplace, whether or not a complaint has been made; - d) preventing discrimination or bullying and harassment by creating a respectful workplace environment; and - e) seeking advice and assistance from their manager or Human Resources where appropriate. - 10.
+The Administration Bureau shall: - a) formally communicate the intent and procedures of the policy to all existing and new employees and volunteers working within the Department; - b) provide support for the policy by way of education and referral; - c) assist or conduct investigations of complaints and advise on appropriate administrative response; and - d) advise the Complainant and Respondent of the final disposition of a complaint.